See Frequently Asked Questions Below.

 Your application and payment are your reservation.
 We will start training those preregistered at 7:30 am on a first come first served basis.
 You may come either day.
 The training only takes about 5 -10 minutes and you need not be there at 7:30 am.
 Walk-Ins are welcome but be prepared to wait until preregistered dogs are trained.

-Dogs must be registered by appointment to participate in the International Sportsmen's Exposition training in January.
+Reservations ARE required to participate in the International Sportsman's Exposition training in January.

 Is there room for my dog?